 A pottery bowl filled with roasted padron peppers.

 Have you tried Padron peppers?
-They are my new favorite little bit-sized pepper to cook.
+They are my new favorite little bit-sized peppers to cook.
 These peppers can be a bit unpredictable.
-They are said to be mild, with one in ten peppers being spicy, but I recently bought a basket of Padron peppers and every single one was hot.
-It is a gamble, but if you love spice, I highly encourage you to give these little peppers a try!
+They are said to be mild, with one in ten spicy peppers, but I recently bought a basket of Padron peppers, and every one was hot.
+It is a gamble, but if you love spice, I highly encourage you to try these little peppers!

 Where To Find Padron Peppers?